ComputationalReflection/veyon/README.md

 to install package files in /usr instead of /usr/local.

-If some requirements are not fullfilled, CMake will inform you about it and you will have to install the missing software before continuing.
+If some requirements are not fulfilled, CMake will inform you about it and you will have to install the missing software before continuing.

 You can now generate a .deb package

-For generating a package you can run
+For generating a package, you can run

 	fakeroot make package

 Then you'll get something like veyon_x.y.z_arch.deb

-### Installing binaries
+### Installing the binaries

 	sudo dpkg -i veyon_x.y.z_amd64.deb